Je bent nu op de Engelse pagina. Wil je naar de Nederlandse pagina? Klik dan hier.

 Future-proof forest in Frisia

-The Ketliker Skar nature reserve in Frisia has forests, heathland, grassland and water.
+The Ketliker Skar nature reserve in Friesland has forests, heathland, grassland and water.
 Thanks to this variety of nature, all kinds of animals and plants feel at home here.
 Think of the golden oriole, black woodpecker, goldcrest, pine marten, badgers, tawny owls and various bats.

 But the existing forest consists largely of European spruce.
 Such a monotonous forest of one or a few tree species is very vulnerable to the effects of climate change, such as drought, diseases or pests.